-The RAV4 EV is an all-electric version of Toyota's compact RAV4 crossover with a Tesla-sourced battery and powertrain.
+The RAV4 EV is an all-electric version of Toyota's previous-generation compact RAV4 crossover with a Tesla-sourced battery and powertrain.
 It is available only in California, and owes its existence largely to a mandate requiring 15.4 percent of new automobiles sold in the Golden State must be plug-ins, electrics or fuel cell vehicles by 2025.

-Aside from a few minor styling tweaks, from the outside the RAV4 EV would seem to be a dead ringer for the gas-powered 'ute.
+Aside from a few minor styling tweaks, from the outside the RAV4 EV would seem to be a dead ringer for the last gas-powered RAV4.
 The differences become apparent when one gets inside and twists the key - instead of firing up an internal combustion engine, this turns on a Tesla-designed 115kW electric drive system.

 The motor produces 154 horsepower and a strong 273 lb-ft of torque, good for a zero-to-60 mph time of just seven seconds in performance-oriented Sport mode.
 The default drive setting, Normal mode, is optimized to maximize driving range and limits torque to 218 lb-ft.
 This adds 1.6 seconds to the zero-to-60 mph sprint.